-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 What is Writer’s Block?

 This seems obvious: Writer’s block is a writer’s inability to write.
-When in this position, writers can find themselves sitting at their desk for hours—and no amount of inspiring writing quotes can clear their writer’s block.
+When in this position, writers can find themselves sitting at their desk for hours—and no amount of inspiring writing quotes can get the writing session productivity flowing again.

-Instead, writer’s block is the result of several problems, like low self-confidence and poor planning.
-And to fully address this complicated situation, it’s important to take a number of steps that will restore the writer’s confidence and plan a course for success.
+Writer’s block can be the result of several problems, like low self-confidence and poor planning.
+But it can affect even experienced writers with several books completed.

-This is the only way you can save your writing day and make progress on your book when you’ve got writer’s block.
+Something has happened either in your mind or in your story and it's keeping you from progressing on the writing project.
+Assessing the problem and recapturing momentum is the only way you can save your writing day and make progress on your book.

 How to Write a Book When You've Got Writer's Block: The 5-Step Plan

 Ready to overcome your block and revitalize your writing?
-Here’s your recovery plan:
+Here's your creative process recovery plan:

 Step 1: Take a Step Back

 Some coaches out there will encourage you to plow onward no matter what.
+When it's writing time, sit down at the same time of day and put some stress on those writing muscles.
+Pound it out.

 That may be good advice for a determined few, but for the rest of us it’s just plain impossible.
-It might even unintentionally make you a bad writer—or a discouraged one.

-In some situations, the words simply won’t come.
-And when we force them out, they’re terrible and we hate them and we hate ourselves for writing them.

 What do you do then?